AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 **Duration**: 30 minutes

-In this exercise you will configure your change feed function to call an HTTP login app endpoint that will then send an email when an order event occurs.
-The function will be using Polly to handle retries in the case the function app is not available.
+In this exercise you will configure your Cosmos DB change feed function to call an HTTP Logic App endpoint that will then send an email when an order event occurs.
+The function will be using Polly to handle retries in the case the Function App is not available.

 ### Task 1: Setup Logic App